 Hence, monitoring open-source databases and combining them with a vulnerability management program becomes difficult.
 It leads to a delay in the whole vulnerability management process.
 Therefore, open-source databases are chaotic, with a scattered view of vulnerabilities.

 We can overcome this challenge by integrating a well-built vulnerability database with your vulnerability management tool.
+Moreover.
 A well-built vulnerability database should be extensive and exhaustive enough to maintain a comprehensive list of security checks.
 More security checks determine the efficiency of the vulnerability management program.
 You would need the database to be updated regularly to keep track of all vulnerabilities because even old vulnerabilities might be exploited anytime.

 It becomes easy when everything is sorted and is in one place.
 All security checks in one repository will reduce the security gap between identifying and remediating vulnerabilities.
 In addition to this, security checks help in risk analysis of the threat surface with making necessary comparisons of exploit with recurrence probability.
 It also leads to predictive analysis of risks, thus increasing the efficacy of the vulnerability management program.

-Now, refer to SecPod’s SCAP feed to know more about building a good vulnerability database.
+Additionally, refer to SecPod’s SCAP feed to know more about building a good vulnerability database.

 SecPod SCAP Repository

 SecPod SCAP feed provides the world’s largest vulnerability database with more than 160,000+ security checks.
 It supports natural language-based search, and it is also a web service interface that binds with any SCAP-based scanner.
 It hosts SCAP content like OVAL, CVE, CPE, XCCDF, CCE, CWE, CVSS.
-This content helps detect vulnerabilities, device compliance, asset inventory, malware characterization, and remediation.
+However, this content helps detect vulnerabilities, device compliance, asset inventory, malware characterization, and remediation.